-Regenosca’s technology platform was developed at EPFL in collaboration with the CHUV and Neutromedics AG as industrial partner and allows producing engineered collagen implants suitable for surgical applications.
-The engineered collagen implant was successfully used in preclinical studies to reconstruct the bladder and the urethra with the surprising result of tissue regeneration at the implantation site.
-This engineered collagen implant may present a patientfriendly alternative to intestine patch for bladder reconstruction since it does not create additional harm to the patient’s body and provides a potential curative therapy due to functional tissue regeneration.
+Regenosca’s technology platform was developed at EPFL in collaboration with the CHUV and Neutromedics AG as industrial partner and allows producing bioengineered collagen implants suitable for surgical applications.
+The bioengineered collagen implants were successfully used in preclinical studies to reconstruct the bladder and the urethra with the surprising result of tissue regeneration at the implantation site.
+This bioengineered collagen implant may present a patient friendly alternative to patient’s own tissue patches for urinary tract reconstruction since it does not create additional harm to the patient’s body and provides a potential curative therapy due to functional tissue regeneration.

-The aim of this project is to complete our engineered collagen implant preclinical setting asked for by regulation with the support of the department of urology at CHUV.
-This includes testing its biocompatibility, shelf-life assessment, and usability in order to validate it for clinical investigation.
+The aim of this project is to complete our bioengineered collagen implant preclinical setting asked for by regulation with the support of the department of urology at CHUV.
+This includes testing its biocompatibility following ISO-10993, and its usability in order to validate it for clinical investigations.

-Regenosca obtained financial support from the Canton de Vaud, Venture Kick and the Gebert Rüf foundation.
+Regenosca obtained financial support from the Canton de Vaud, Venture Kick, private investors, and the Gebert Rüf foundation.